How to securely provide database credentials to Lambda functions by using AWS Secrets Manager

 - You will see the secret details and rotation information on the screen, as shown in the following screenshot:

-In this post, I showed you how to manage database secrets using AWS Secrets Manager and how to leverage Secrets Manager’s API to retrieve the secrets into a Lambda execution environment to improve database security and protect sensitive data.
+In this post, we showed you how to manage database secrets using AWS Secrets Manager and how to leverage Secrets Manager’s API to retrieve the secrets into a Lambda execution environment to improve database security and protect sensitive data.
 Secrets Manager helps you protect access to your applications, services, and IT resources without the upfront investment and ongoing maintenance costs of operating your own secrets management infrastructure.
 To get started, visit the Secrets Manager console.
 To learn more, visit Secrets Manager documentation.

 If you have feedback about this post, add it to the Comments section below.
 If you have questions about implementing the example used in this post, open a thread on the Secrets Manager Forum.